-- (iv) property insurance component of the Parish Cost Recovery (PCR) charge. [para.
-39 of the Report] - (e) It is expected that the deduction for expenses from income producing property is capped at the amount of the total income from that property i.e., parishes are not allowed to offset "pooled expenses" against "pooled income". [para.
-40 of the Report]
+(iv) property insurance component of the Parish Cost Recovery (PCR) charge. [para.
+39 of the Report]

-- (f) As the proposed levy was passed at Synod in 2017, it was intended to apply to income generated in 2018, which will be reported through the PFS in 2019, with the levy being paid in 2020. [para.
-61 of the Report] - (g) It is expected that most parishes will contribute to the proposed levy.
-In order to minimise the impact on ministries, the proposed levy incorporates a phase-in period where - (i) in the first year of application (i.e., 2021), contributions would only attract 33% of the normal levy contribution for each parish, - (ii) in the second year (2022), contributions would attract 67% of the normal levy contribution, and - (iii) in the third year, the full levy would apply for the first time. [para.
+- (e) It is expected that the deduction for expenses from income producing property is capped at the amount of the total income from that property - i.e., parishes are not allowed to offset "pooled expenses" against "pooled income". [para.
+40 of the Report] - (f) As the proposed levy was passed at Synod in 2017, it was intended to apply to income generated in 2018, which will be reported through the PFS in 2019, with the levy being paid in 2020. [para.
+61 of the Report] - It is expected that most parishes will contribute to the proposed levy.
+In order to minimise the (g) impact on ministries, the proposed levy incorporates a phase-in period where - in the first year of application (i.e., 2021), contributions would only attract 33% of the normal levy contribution for each parish, - in the second year (2022), contributions would attract 67% of the normal levy (ii) contribution, and - in the third year, the full levy would apply for the first time. [para.
 62 of the Report] - (h) The proposed levy should be reviewed 5 years after commencement, with subsequent review periods being set at that time. [para 63 of the Report] - 10.
-The Schedule to the Report provided that - - (a) A levy is applied at the rate set out in paragraph 4 to each parish's Net Property Income, unless the property income is already subject to contribution under ordinance. - (b) Net Property Income is the total property income (from licences and leases on commercial and ministry residences, and from dividends, distributions and interest) net of expenses incurred for those income-generating properties, and other named deductions as set out below.
-The standard diocesan chart of accounts describes the relevant income as follows - income)
+The Schedule to the Report provided that - - (a) A levy is applied at the rate set out in paragraph 4 to each parish's Net Property Income, unless the property income is already subject to contribution under ordinance. - Net Property Income is the total property income (from licences and leases on commercial (b) and ministry residences, and from dividends, distributions and interest) net of expenses incurred for those income-generating properties, and other named deductions as set out below.
+The standard diocesan chart of accounts describes the relevant income as follows -

-4-3000 Property Income (lease rental from commercial and residential properties, licence fees and casual booking fees) 4-5000 Finance income (bank interest, investment income and ACPT Client Fund
+4-3000 Property Income (lease rental from commercial and residential properties, licence fees and casual booking fees)

-6-7000 Expenses for Property lease income, including costs and payments in relation to 6-7500 mortgage repayments on leased properties

-6-9000 Other expenses deductable for the purposes of this levy, including - the ministry residence in use
+- Finance income (bank interest, investment income and ACPT Client Fund 4-5000 income) - 6-7000 Expenses for Property lease income, including costs and payments in relation to 6-7500 mortgage repayments on leased properties - 6-9000 Other expenses deductable for the purposes of this levy, including - mortgage repayments, leases or allowances for a residence for 6-9### ministry staff where there is a corresponding residential property owned by the parish that is attracting lease income in order to fund the ministry residence in use